EeshaanJain/new_website/_pages/about.md

 I have acted as a Teaching Assistant in the following courses at IIT Bombay:
 1. CS 419M (Introduction to Machine Learning) (_Ongoing_)
 2. CS 768 (Learning with Graphs)
-3. CS 769 (Optimization for Machine Learning)
+3. CS 769 (Optimization for Machine Learning: 100+ students)
-4. MA 207 (Partial Differential Equations)
+4. MA 207 (Partial Differential Equations: 200+ students)
-5. MA 108 (Ordinary Differential Equations)
+5. MA 108 (Ordinary Differential Equations: 400+ students)
-6. CH 107 (Quantum Chemistry)
+6. CH 107 (Quantum Chemistry: 400+ students)